DoctorMcKay/node-tf2/README.md

 Requests global stats for the Spy vs. Engi War. `spyVsEngiWarStats` will be emitted when the request is fulfilled.

+### fulfillDynamicRecipe(components, recipe)

+Given a `recipe` item id and an array of `components`, put them towards completing the recipe.
+Each item in the `components` array should be an array of the format `[itemID, defIndex]` where `itemID` is the ID of the item to be used and `defIndex` is the defIndex from the recipe's schema that the item should contribute to. `FulfillDynamicRecipeComponentResponse` will be emitted when complete.

 # Events

 ### connectedToGC